jobelleei/ERecycloMatch/README.md

 # ERECYCLOMATCH
-a mobile app for Rwaste segregation and trading
+a mobile app for Ewaste segregation and trading